 What are my options for securing the mobile apps?¶

 The following options for secure mobile app deployments are available:

-- Use of a mobile VPN client on mobile devices to establish secure connection to Mattermost server within private network.
+Use of a mobile VPN client on mobile devices to establish a secure connection to Mattermost within a private network.

 Why do I sometimes see a delay in receiving a push notification?¶